A Tradition of Excellence

 Mathematics Department Headlines

-It all added up for Huntington High School’s chapter of Mu Alpha Theta, the national Math Honor Society as the organization held its annual fundraising badminton tournament in Louis D. Giani Gymnasium.
+Huntington High School’s chapter of Mu Alpha Theta, the national Math Honor Society hosted its annual badminton tournament in Louis D. Giani Gymnasium.
+Nine teams took the court, included a corps of math teachers.

 Mathematics Department Important Information